 The Company has a 33% interest in a consortium that will charter four newbuilding 160,400-cubic meter LNG carriers for a period of 20 years to the Angola LNG Project, which is being developed by subsidiaries of Chevron Corporation, Sociedade Nacional de Combustiveis de Angola EP, BP Plc, Total S.A. and ENI SpA.
 Final award of the charter was made in December 2007.
 The vessels will be chartered at fixed rates, with inflation adjustments, commencing in 2011.
 The remaining members of the consortium are Mitsui & Co., Ltd. and NYK Bulkship (Europe) Ltd., which hold 34% and 33% interests in the consortium, respectively.
 In connection with this award, the consortium has entered into agreements with Samsung Heavy Industries Co.
 Ltd. to construct the four LNG carriers at a total cost of approximately \$921.4 million (of which the Company's 33% portion is \$304.1 million), excluding capitalized interest.
-As at December 31, 2007, payments made towards these commitments by the joint venture company totaled \$106.0 million (of which the Company's 33% contribution was \$35.0 million), excluding capitalized interest and other miscellaneous construction costs.
-As at December 31, 2007, the remaining payments required to be made under these contracts were \$90.6 million (2009), \$113.2 million (2010), \$475.6 million (2011) and \$135.9 million (2012).
+As at December 31, 2008, payments made towards these commitments by the joint venture company totaled \$106.0 million (of which the Company's 33% contribution was \$35.0 million), excluding capitalized interest and other miscellaneous construction costs.
+As at December 31, 2008, the remaining payments required to be made under these contracts were \$203.9 million (2010), \$475.6 million (2011) and \$135.9 million (2012).
 In accordance with existing agreements, the Company is required to offer to Teekay LNG its 33% interest in these vessels and related charter contracts, no later than 180 days before the scheduled delivery dates of the vessels.
+Deliveries of the vessels are scheduled between August 2011 and January 2012.
+The Company has also provided certain guarantees in relation to the performance of the joint venture company.